 A PVR is similar to a VCR in that it records what you tell it to, but PVRs record to flash memory or a computer hard drive, not a cassette tape.
 Some earlier models will even burn the episode onto a re-recordable DVD.
 The PVR also does not connect the same way to your TV.
 Instead of using co-axial cables, it will use component audio/video or sometimes even HDMI cables.
 Therefore they will only work with newer TVs that have the proper ports, not that old thing you found in the basement of your home.

 The major advantage to having a PVR instead of VCR in your home comes in the functionality.
 With a VCR, the user was responsible for knowing the start and end dates and times of the program as well as the channel.
-Entering the information incorrectly would result in the VCR recording the wrong thing while you're off interviewing painting companies in Mississauga to add some colour to your home.
+Entering the information incorrectly would result in the VCR recording the wrong thing while you're off attending an event to add some colour to your home.
 With a PVR, the device is tied in with your digital cable company's guide menu.
 Therefore you can simply choose the items that you want to have recorded off the schedule.

 This is only the most basic feature of the PVR, however.
 Most people who can afford them have already discovered it's more interesting features.
 For one thing, it allows you to regularly record the same program, so if you work late every Wednesday, you can set it once to always record Cougar Town.
 You can also use it to pause and rewind live TV.
 It does this by recording the feed as it plays to the hard drive and making it accessible right away.